-Based on the observed large national down turn in sales of ELISA related products, this article investigates the meaning and background of this observation.
+This article investigates the meaning and background of the observed large national downturn in sales of ELISA related products.
 Upon request, a comparison is made between ELISA and ELISPOT.
 This report explains the fundamental differences between the different types of ELISA and how they compare with ELISPOT.
-The occurrence in the literature of the different platforms is measured, and compared with the most cited alternatives to ELISA before the most used platforms are evaluated.
-Emerging alternatives may explain the downturn of ELISA product sales.
+Furthermore, the occurrences of the different platform in literature is measured and compared.
+This is followed by an evaluation of the most used platforms.
+Before the study, it was hypothesise that emerging alternatives may be a factor in the downturn of ELISA product sales.

 There are three different approaches of ELISA (1):